PayBreak/retailer-integration-guide/_includes/v4/customer-intelligence.md

 > Please note that the advice is indicative and not a final decision.

-#### `Use the following API endpoints with caution, they are in BETA and are subject to change based on feedback from our community.`

 ### Get advice on a Lead

 ```